HathorNetwork/hathor-wallet-mobile/QA_NANO_CONTRACT.md

 	- If a failure feedback modal appear with the message "The informed address does not belong to the wallet", it happens when you are using the wallet service.
 Make sure to disable it and reload the wallet
 - [ ] Check the feedback modal has:
 	- A message informing the registration has happen with success, and
-	- There is a "SEE CONTRACT" CTA
+	- A "SEE CONTRACT" button
-- Tap on "SEE CONTRACT" CTA
+- Tap on "SEE CONTRACT" button
 - [ ] Check *Nano Contract Details* screen is in focus

 ### Inspect Nano Contract Details